kulo/head-north/apps/api/src/adapters/README.md

 - Only "Story" issue type (no separate roadmap items)
 - Areas stored as JIRA components
-- Initiatives in custom field
+- Objectives in custom field
 - Effort in "story_points" field

 ```typescript